pagkly/Zed/Investopedia3/What Are Non-Member Banks.md

 What Are Non-Member Banks?
 ## What Are Non-Member Banks?

-Non-member banks are banks that are not members of the U.S. [Federal Reserve System](https://www.investopedia.com/terms/f/federalreservesystem.asp).
-As with member banks, non-member banks are subject to [reserve requirements](https://www.investopedia.com/terms/r/requiredreserves.asp), which they have to maintain by placing a percentage of their deposits at a [Federal Reserve Bank](https://www.investopedia.com/terms/f/federalreservebank.asp).
+Non-member banks are banks that are not members of the U.S. [[Federal Reserve System]](https://www.investopedia.com/terms/f/federalreservesystem.asp).
+As with member banks, non-member banks are subject to [[reserve requirements]](https://www.investopedia.com/terms/r/requiredreserves.asp), which they have to maintain by placing a percentage of their deposits at a [[Federal Reserve Bank]](https://www.investopedia.com/terms/f/federalreservebank.asp).
 Although non-member banks are not required to purchase stock in their district Federal Reserve banks, they still have access to services offered by the Federal Reserve, such as its discount window on the same terms as member banks.

 ### Key Takeaways